-A great card needs a great fight to kick it off and this one has a chance to lock down fight of the night early.
+A great card needs a great fight to kick it off and this one has a chance to lock down fight of the night at UFC239 early.

 Sanchez is a true legend at this point in his career with his superhuman mental toughness paving the road after his win during the first season of The Ultimate fighter.
 While his glory days are behind him, he has plenty enough left in the tank to make a run at an upset win.